 Skip to content

-Customizing SNMP MIBs and Traps in SR Linux#
+Customizing SNMP MIBs for Gets and Traps in SR Linux#

-In version 24.10.1, SR Linux introduces a customizable SNMP framework allowing users to define their own SNMP MIBs and traps.
-This same framework powers SR Linux's built-in MIBs and traps, offering flexibility to tailor SNMP functionalities to specific requirements.
+SR Linux version 24.10.1 introduces a customizable SNMP framework allowing you to define your own SNMP management information bases (MIBs) for gets and traps.
+This same framework powers SR Linux's built-in MIBs and traps, offering flexibility that customizes SNMP MIBs to the specific requirements for your network.

-• Mapping files (YAML): To define MIB tables and traps.
+• Mapping files (YAML): To define MIB tables and object identifiers (OIDs).

-• Conversion scripts (uPython): To process data from the management server and expose it via SNMP.
+• Conversion scripts (uPython): To process data from the management server via gNMI and convert it for SNMP.

 cat /opt/srlinux/snmp/snmp_files_config.yaml